 Assertion is a way of asserting that something will happen, is sure, is affirmative, is positive, assures, etc. Like negation, it's commonly used in sign language.

 The characteristics of assertion are all or some of the following: head nod or nodding repeatedly; firm expression (brows burrowed, eyes squinted); and, tight or closed lips.

-Note: it is a regular "worry" sign without assertion nor negation.
+This sign WORRY is a regular verb without assertion nor negation.

 Related posts: Negation